m-petersen/vinpetersen.github.io/_drafts/2018-11-29-a-guided-tour-through-a-convolutional-neural-network-part-4.md

 ### Backpropagation in Detail

-To conquer backpropagation in a novice-friendly manner, before we start this quite math heavy part, let's take a look at an computational graph beforehand.
+To conquer backpropagation in a novice-friendly manner, before this quite math heavy part starts, it's worth taking a look at an computational graph beforehand.

 ![comp_graph.png]({{site.baseurl}}/img/computational_graph.png)
 *Figure 14.
 Exemplary computational graph*